Confidentiality Policy for Teens:

 If you ever have a question about what stuff I have to tell and what stuff I will keep private, you can ask me for clarification.
 I will tell you the truth and let you decide what you want to share with me.
 I will also warn you before I tell anyone anything, so you can be prepared and we can talk about what is going to happen.
 I will also help you tell it, if you prefer to be the one to tell.

-I am not currently able to accept new clients.
-If you are a former or current client, and need to reach me, it is easier for me to respond to texts or emails at this time and schedule phone contact:
+If you are a prospective, former or current client, and need to reach me, it is easier for me to respond to texts or emails and schedule phone contact:

 Please call 911